Animal Shelters: A Haven for Homeless Pets

 4. Sanctuaries: These facilities are permanent homes for animals that may not be adoptable due to age, health, or behavioral issues.
 Unlike shelters, sanctuaries focus on long-term care rather than rehoming.

-See also Animal Shelter: A Safe Haven for Pets in Need
+See also Orange County Animal Shelter: A Guide to Rescuing, Adopting, and Supporting Pets in Need

 Why Are Animal Shelters Important?